By Ellen Finch

 How can I make my garden more modern?

-If you’ve had a look at our tips yet still can't work out how to make your plot more modern, then this quick checklist might help.
+If you’ve had a look at our tips and need more pointers on how to make your plot more modern, then this quick checklist might help.

 - Think about how you’d like to use the space – and then what features would make this easier.